 Some topics typically covered in sessions with me:

 Learning about mental health can sometimes feel like learning a new lingo.
 Increasing your understanding of your mental health will help you take an active role in your treatment and become a better advocate for yourself.
-Topics can include education on MI diagnoses, the physical/emotional/cognitive effects of symptoms such as anxiety, healthy coping skills, the role of medications, how to communicate with doctors and psychiatrists, navigating the healthcare system, and knowing your rights as a mental health consumer.
+Topics can include education on diagnoses, the physical/emotional/cognitive effects of symptoms such as anxiety, healthy coping skills, the role of medications, how to communicate with doctors and psychiatrists, navigating the healthcare system, and knowing your rights as a mental health consumer.